wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 # Working with Data in VSM

-A guide for building async data stores for VSM 2.0
+A guide for building async data sources for VSM 2.0

 ## Overview

 VSM is a reactive architecture.
 Views observe and render a stream of view states.
 The source of these view states are async operations and data streams which are transformed into the desired view states within the VSM models.

-**Data stores** are types that manage data and business logic (API clients, database managers, or business logic state machines).
-When data stores are shared between VSM views, they help reduce the volume of code required to keep data in sync between views and communicate changes in data state.
+**Data sources** are types that manage data and business logic (API clients, database managers, or business logic state machines).
+When data sources are shared between VSM views, they help reduce the volume of code required to keep data in sync between views and communicate changes in data state.

 VSM 2.0 is built on Swift's native async/await concurrency model, providing type-safe, thread-safe state management with `@MainActor` isolation and `Sendable` requirements.
 This ensures all state updates happen on the main thread while allowing data fetching to occur on background threads.

 This guide covers:

 - Defining view states and creating state models
-- Building and structuring data stores
+- Building and structuring data sources
 - Using dependency injection (CPDI) to connect everything together

 ## What Changed in VSM 2.0